pf4j/pf4j-wicket/README.md

 The main challenge for you to transform a monolithic wicket application in a modular wicket application is to identify what's your extension points and to write extensions for these extension point in your plugins.

+The plugins are stored in a folder.
+You can specify the plugins folder in many way:
+- set `wicket.pluginsDir` system property
+- servlet <context-param> with name `pluginsDir` (in your web.xml file)
+- filter <init-param> with name `pluginsDir` (in your web.xml file) The default value for plugins folder is 'plugins'.

 You can define an extension point in your application using **ExtensionPoint** interface marker.

     public abstract class Section extends AbstractImageTab implements ExtensionPoint {